Shifting Society’s Negative Perceptions of Dementia and Caregiving

 La Bey saw many care paradigms that needed to shift.
-There were days she wanted to quick, but she felt in her heart she was supposed to stand strong.
-Lori knew Alzheimer’s Speaks was to be her life’s work and she been glad she followed her intuition.
+There were days she wanted to be quick, but she felt in her heart she was supposed to stand strong.
+Lori knew Alzheimer’s Speaks was to be her life’s work and she was glad she followed her intuition.

 Do You Want To Learn More About Lori La Bey?